opentok/opentok-node/README.md

 You can add an audio-only stream from an external third party SIP gateway using the SIP Interconnect feature.
-This requires a SIP URI, the session ID you wish to add the audio-only stream to, and a Token to connect to that session ID.
+This requires a SIP URI, the session ID you wish to add the audio-only stream to, and a token to connect to that session ID.

 ```javascript
 opentok.dial(sessionId, token, sipUri, options, function (error, sipCall) {